mbjackson-capp/questions_to_cards/README.md

 When Anki imports have a Tags column, each entry in that column is a string, in which different tags are separated by a single space.
 So, to preserve the information about a clue's category, difficulty, release year, source, and type, it might be imported with a tagstring like:
 - `cat::Science::Other_Science diff::3 source::2020_MOQBA_Novice type::tossup yr::2020` (example tossup)

-Depending on input source, it may not be possible to obtain all this information. (*In recent years, it has become standard for questions to have a category label and/or author credit after the last answerline; input directly from packet files will seek to extract that information.
-Additionally, users may be asked from the command line if a specified difficulty, category, release year, etc. should be applied to all cards in the file.*)
+Depending on input source, it may not be possible to obtain all this information. (*~~In recent years, it has become standard for questions to have a category label and/or author credit after the last answerline; input directly from packet files will seek to extract that information.
+Additionally,~~ users may be asked from the command line if a specified difficulty, category, release year, etc. should be applied to all cards in the file.*)

 ## Redundancy removal

-As of September 24, 2023, QBReader contains "267,538 questions from 527 sets."
+As of September 24, 2023, QBReader contains at least "267,538 questions from 527 sets."
 As of September 17, 2023, the `bonuses.json` backup file is 212 MB and the `tossups.json` backup file is 235.1 MB (up from 169.5 MB and 182.8 MB, respectively, in April 2023).
 When split at the clue-sentence level, this produces almost _1.5 million_ unique cards; the resultant .csv is about 400 MB.
 These sizes will only grow as more questions are added to QBReader.

 This is more cards than any individual can possibly learn.
 Having this many cards in Anki causes hang-time delays of several seconds when doing basic things such as "open the Browse window", and produces a database so large that it cannot be synced on AnkiWeb (which has a 300MB size limit).